alexandermishin13/bh1750-kmod/README.md

 ## Status

-The driver was tested on two sensors at once with addresses 0x23 and 0x5c.
+The driver has been tested on "Raspberry PI 2" and "Orange PI PC".
+During testing, two sensors with addresses 0x23 and 0x5С were used simultaneously.